 Although the Narrows is the best area for catching spotted bass because of the rocky points, these terrain features are present all over the lake, making the spotted bass available at numerous points along the lake’s shoreline.

 The spotted bass also likes to inhabit areas visited by largemouth and smallmouth bass, making it possible to catch all three species from a single spot.

 During the summer, spotted bass hunts shad, and anglers can use that to their advantage by casting cranks, jerk baits, and swim baits.
 Alternative options for bait include soft plastics, jigs, and wacky rigs that can effectively cover a lot of water.
 So as not to damage the fishing rig, be careful around rick piles and trees.

-Spring is the period when smallmouth bass becomes active, with April being the high season.
-You can visit the lake in May and June in time for the migration towards deeper habitats.
+Spring is the season when smallmouth bass becomes active, with April being the high season.
+You can visit the lake in May and June for the migration towards deeper habitats.